Non-Parametric Learning of Stochastic Differential Equations with Non-asymptotic Fast Rates of Convergence: Proofs of Sections and

 In the rest of the manuscript, we adopt the notation we introduced in Theorem \ref{theo:appOperatorCoeff}.
 We are now ready to define our \firstRev{finite-dimensional problem} for learning the coefficients $(\unknownDiffusion,\unknownDrift) \in \CR$, which writes as follows:

 \begin{definition} For every positive real $\lambda > 0$, the (random) finite-dimensional Learning Problem to learn stochastic differential equations is defined as:

 \end{definition}

-Since $\CRh$ is a finite-dimensional convex set, the well-posedness of \LearningProblemFinite may be proven similarly to the well-posedness of the original problem \LearningProblem, i.e., by replicating the proof of Proposition \ref{prop:wellPosLP}.
+Since $\CRh - \, \{ (\alpha I , 0) \} \subseteq \Cbasis$ is closed and convex, the well-posedness of \LearningProblemFinite may be proven similarly to the well-posedness of the problem \LearningProblem, i.e., by replicating the proof of Proposition \ref{prop:wellPosLP}.
 We thus report this result below without proof:

 \begin{proposition} For every $\lambda > 0$, problem \LearningProblemFinite is well-posed and has a unique solution, which is denoted by $(\solAppDiffusion,\solAppDrift) \in \CRh$. \end{proposition}